phnhung21/bacapstone/README.md

 Utilizing machine learning algorithms, such as Gradient Boosting and Random Forest, to optimize predictive accuracy.
 Ensuring interpretability through tools like SHAP, making the model outputs actionable for business stakeholders.

+# 6. Discussion
+This study focused on predicting customer churn by leveraging a dataset from IBM’s Telco Customer Churn repository.
+An in-depth analysis of customer demographics, service usage, satisfaction levels, and churn behavior identified key drivers of churn and the Gradient Boosting Classifier as the best fit predicting model.

+Reducing customer churn requires a strategic, customer-centric approach that proactively addresses dissatisfaction and fosters loyalty.
+Enhancing customer experience is a critical first step, achieved through streamlined onboarding, personalized interactions, and proactive support.
+Building customer loyalty through reward programs, exclusive offers, and regular engagement campaigns helps create strong emotional connections with the brand.
+Pricing flexibility, including tiered plans and discounts for at-risk customers, also plays a significant role in retaining price-sensitive customers.
+Furthermore, improving the perceived value of services by offering value-added features, encouraging usage, and addressing root causes of dissatisfaction ensures customers see long-term benefits in staying.

+Predictive analytics and churn modeling provide an additional layer of effectiveness by identifying at-risk customers early, allowing for targeted interventions such as personalized outreach, loyalty incentives, or tailored support.
+Collecting and acting on customer feedback builds trust and ensures businesses address common pain points.
+By fostering stronger relationships, monitoring sentiment, and continuously improving offerings, organizations can minimize churn, optimize resource allocation, and boost customer satisfaction.
+Ultimately, these strategies enable businesses to strengthen customer loyalty and achieve sustainable growth.